hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The App will decide a network transplant sequence based on the following heuristics:

-Network Transplant process == Override Roster AND State provided When both an Override Roster and State are provided, it signifies a network transplant mode.
+Network Transplant process == Override Roster AND State provided.

+When both an Override Roster and State are provided, it signifies a network transplant mode.
 The node will discard any existing candidate roster present in the state, rotate the active roster to the previous roster, and adopt the provided Override Roster as the new Active Roster.
 This way, the provided network state and Override Roster are adopted.
 There will be new code required to create the Override Roster and pass it to the platform via the `PlatformBuilder` if the network is intended to be in a Transplant mode.
 The Services team will be responsible for implementing this, although the details are yet to be defined.

 #### Genesis Network process

-Genesis Network process == Genesis Roster, No State provided When a Genesis Roster is provided, but no pre-existing state exists, it will indicate the creation of a new network.
+Genesis Network process == Genesis Roster, No State provided.
+When a Genesis Roster is provided, but no pre-existing state exists, it will indicate the creation of a new network.
 The node will initiate the TSS key generation process (out of scope for this proposal), create a genesis state with the provided Genesis Roster, and start participating in consensus from round 1.

 #### Keeping existing Network Settings

 Keep Network Settings (Normal restart) == No Override Roster AND State provided AND not in Software Upgrade mode.
 If only a state is provided without an Override Roster, and the network is NOT in a software upgrade mode, the node will retain its existing network settings, using the active roster present in the state.
 This will be the typical behavior for a node restarting within an established network.

 #### Software Upgrade and adoption of Candidate Roster

 Software Upgrade Process == No Override Roster AND State provided AND in Software Upgrade mode.
 When no Override Roster is provided, but a State is present, and the network IS in a software upgrade mode, the node will start in a Software Upgrade mode, adopting the Candidate Roster present in the state.
 If there is no Candidate Roster set in the state, the Active Roster continues to be used.

 ### Services Changes, in summary